-Create new economic and cultural activities for neighborhood residents and visitors that may be attracted to the Lower Ninth Ward.
+Create new economic and cultural activities for neighborhood residents and visitors that may be attracted to the Lower 9th Ward.

-Strengthen the social, physical and economic connections between the Lower Ninth Ward and its neighboring communities.
+Strengthen the social, physical and economic connections between the Lower 9th Ward and its neighboring communities.

 Meet the demand for approximately 33,000 units (new construction and rehab) over the next 10 years in New Orleans.
 Building 23 units on vacant lots in the Lower 9th Ward.

 Reclaim, repurpose, restore and preserve the neighborhood’s historic community assets for the community.
-In particular, the Armstrong school structure appears to be sound and could potentially be rehabilitated.
+In particular, the Armstrong school structure appears to be sound and has potential to be be rehabilitated.